kweronek/SOA/vitess/README.md

 # Vitess
+As of 12/2023 the recommedation is to use vitess 18.0 with MySQL 8.0 as basis.
+(The support of MySQL 5.7 and MariaDB is deprecated.
+As optional Extension Percona Server for MySQL version 8 can be used to optimise the architecture)

 ## Vitess with Docker
+There are many different ways to rails a Vitess DB-server. [https://vitess.io/docs/18.0/get-started/](https://vitess.io/docs/18.0/get-started/).
+The easiest way is to start a ready to run Vitess Docker image from Dockerhub.
+To do so you need to have the following prerequisites ready:
-Make sure that Docker is installed and you Docker Daemon is up and running.
+1. Make sure that Docker is installed and you Docker Daemon is up and running.
+1. Register at Dockerhub
+1.
 ### Docker Image for vitess
 `docker pull vitess/vttestserver:mysql80`